Chattering Reduction for a Second-Order Actuator via Dynamic Sliding Manifolds: Conclusion

 \section{Conclusion}

-We analytically proved that it is always possible, for the given plant, to select DSM parameters such that the chattering amplitude of both the sliding variable and the state is reduced compared to the SSM.
+We analytically proved that it is always possible, for the considered integrator with second order actuator dynamics, to select DSM parameters such that the chattering amplitude of both the sliding variable and the state is reduced compared to the SSM.
 The example also illustrates that the reduction of chattering is indeed significant.
-The presented results represent a proof of concept and show that the proposed method is a promising novel technique for chattering reduction.
-In order to prepare the approach for practical applications, future research will address higher-dimensional systems and also take the control effort into account.
+Our results constitute a proof of concept and show that the method is a promising technique for chattering reduction.
+In order to prepare the approach for practical applications, future research will address more general systems and also take the control effort into account.